localhostjohn/blog/_posts/2023-01-02-Javascript-Structures-CI-CD.markdown

 CircleCI: Another cloud-based CI/CD platform that supports a wide range of languages and technologies, including JavaScript.
 Other options to consider include GitLab CI, AWS CodePipeline, and Azure DevOps.

 It's worth noting that CI/CD pipelines are not limited to a specific programming language and can be implemented in any language.
-The choice of tools and approaches will depend on the specific needs and constraints of your project.S
+The choice of tools and approaches will depend on the specific needs and constraints of your project.